aws-actions/aws-cloudformation-github-deploy/README.md

         }
       ]
 ```

+**!Note** GitHub Actions requre all parameters to be a string, but we can pass a JSON object via string.

 Tags specified during stack creation or update will be applied to the stack and all its resources that support tagging.
 These tags can be useful for cost allocation, access control, and resource organization.